 - Study Area

 Donor: The late Emanuel Percy Ackman, bequeathed to the University in 1965, the income of his residuary estate in perpetuity 'in the foundation of Travelling Scholarships in Medicine and Architecture’ to be known as ‘The Henry and Rachael Ackman Travelling Scholarships’ and in the foundation of Lectures to be known as ‘The Minnie Ackman Lectures’.

 As a result of a generous bequest to the University of Melbourne, the Faculty of Medicine, Dentistry and Health Sciences is able to offer research travel awards, known as The Henry and Rachael Ackman Travelling Scholarships, to eligible early career researchers and research higher degree students from the Department of Paediatrics and the Department of Obstetrics & Gynaecology.

 Up to $10,000* for Research Higher Degree students

 *Research Higher Degree student applicants will typically be awarded up to $5,000.
 Where circumstances require it a maximum value of $10,000 AUD may be requested, however higher requested levels of funding will be considered on a case-by-case basis and granted at the discretion of the allocation committee.

 Disclaimer: The benefit amount for this award is approximate.
 It will be confirmed at the time of awarding and determined by the committee according to the terms of the award.

 This scheme supports overseas research travel only (i.e. outside of Australia).
 The types of activities that are eligible for funding under this scheme include conference travel (airfare, registration and accommodation), research training and study tours at prominent overseas institutions, and other international research career development opportunities.
-Priority will be given to applicants who have relatively firm travel arrangements in place and are able to commence these travel activities before the end of 2018.
+Priority will be given to applicants who have relatively firm travel arrangements in place.

 Two different categories of award will be offered: